thereal-cc/Where-Is/README.md

 ## How to use

-This program can be used via npx or by installing it globally.
-Here's the general usage:
+This program can be used via npx, installing it globally, or downloading the project and running it locally.
+Here's the general usage for npx:

 ```bash
 npx where-is <filename> [directory]